hello@nationaltrafficlawyers.com.au

 Predatory Driving Is A Serious Offence

 Predatory driving is considered one of the most serious driving offences in New South Wales.
 It is a criminal offence under the Crimes Act 1900, rather than a traffic offence under road transport legislation.
-The severity of this charge means tHERE is a strong possibility of a full-time jail sentence for those convicted.
+The severity of this charge means there is a strong possibility of a full-time jail sentence for those convicted.

 What is Predatory Driving?